Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 |No error code| The file at the specified path doesn't contain a PEM-encoded certificate.| Provide only PEM certificates for `ClientCertificateCredential`. `pfx` certificates aren't supported by the JavaScript library for now.|
 ## Troubleshoot Managed Identity authentication issues

-The `ManagedIdentityCredential` is designed to work on a variety of Azure hosts that provide managed identity.
+The `ManagedIdentityCredential` is designed to work on a variety of Azure hosts that provide [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
 Configuring the managed identity and troubleshooting failures varies from hosts.
-The below table lists the Azure hosts that can be assigned a [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview), and are supported by the `ManagedIdentityCredential`.
-Ensure you're running your app on one of these resources and have enabled the Managed Identity on them by following the instructions at their configuration links below.
+The below table lists the Azure hosts that can be assigned a managed identity, and are supported by the `ManagedIdentityCredential`.
+Ensure you're running your app on one of these resources and have enabled the managed identity on them by following the instructions at their configuration links below.

 |Host Environment|Configuration |Troubleshoot |
 |---|---|---|